riverofspring/ctfs/holyt.md

         m = i
     return r
 ```
 The purpose of this function isn't immediately clear.
 However, with Professor ChatGPT on our side, there's nothing we can't conquer.
 It tells us that this function is something known as the Tonelli-Shanks Algorithm, which returns an $r$ such that $r^2 \equiv n \mod p$.
+I am inclined to believe it, mostly because I don't want to trawl through this mess of powers and moduli.

 The next function is ``xgcd()``, which is fairly straightforward this time: it's just Extended Euclidean Algorithm.
 ```py